mizutanilab/MCTrace/README.md

 From the menu bar, select 'File'-'Open' and choose a coordinate file.
 Click the 'OK' button.
 Double-click a node to highlight it and select 'Focus' from the right click menu.
 This will bring the highlighted node to the center of the window.
 You can focus on any particular part of the model by selecting 'View'-'Focus'.
 If you have no model coordinate, 'File'-'New' generates a new model.

 <B>Three-dimensional coefficient map</B>
-(This function is currently disabled.)
 Select 'Model building'-'Load slices' to load tomographic slices in TIFF format.
 After the map files were loaded, open the map dialog from the 'Model building'-'Coeff map' menu, select 'Generate new map', and enter parameters of 'CT mesh' and 'Display' region.
-Recommended values are '1' for the CT mesh and '20 x 20 x 20' for the display region.
 Enable one of map 'Contours' and set an approriate contour level in 'sigma' (standard deviation of your map).
 A recommended value of the contour level is '3'.
 'Apply' invokes the map update.

 <B>Modify model</B>
 First, double click the model to be modified, deleted, or otherwise manipulated.
 Select 'Edit'-'Delete' to delete part of the model or 'Move' to rotate or translate.
 The double-clicked node can be moved by mouse dragging.